dvbrennanjv/Cloud-Resume-Project/README.md

 *Note:* I'd reccomend using the 'Pay Per Request' billing mode as it'll save some money if you don't expect a ton of traffic.
 Also keeps the table scalable.

 ### Step 7 View Counter Permissions and API Gateway (Optional Step)
+Okay, now that we have our script we need to create the Lambda function itself.
+We'll go ahead and create that using terraform as well as a new IAM role for the function.
+We'll need to give it the ability to assume the role of the lambda service as well as have a policy that allows Get/Put/Update for our dynamoDB table and for logging.
 ---